Online Engineering Programs in Arizona

 In sum, engineering is a fast-growing and relatively lucrative occupation in Arizona and beyond.

-Engineers in AZ also enjoy other benefits, including support from local engineering organizations and societies and a relatively high salary compared to the rest of the workforce.
+Engineers in AZ also enjoy other benefits, including support from local engineering organizations and societies, as well as a relatively high salary compared to the rest of the workforce.
 In terms of support, engineering professionals in Arizona can join any of the following societies to network, find job opportunities, pursue additional education, and even obtain legal advocacy:

 - University of Arizona Society of Civil Engineers